rapprl/rapprl.github.io/_pages/personal.md

 Here's some other facts about me that I think are share-worthy:

+- I am obsessed with red pandas.
+Did you know they spray like skunks?!

-*I really enjoy Disney movies, but the princess ones are my least favorite.
-My sister even made me a Scrump (Lilo & Stitch).
-I listed this first in case you were concerned about all of the Disney quotes populating my website : ).
+- I really enjoy Disney movies, but the princess ones are my least favorite.
+(This might explain all the quotes populating my website haha.)

-*I really love musicals, sing-a-longs, and long car rides where I can scream-sing my own personal soundtrack.
+- I really love musicals, sing-a-longs, and long car rides where I can scream-sing my own personal soundtrack.

-*I play saxophone, mallet percussion, a smidge of piano, and an even smaller smidge of trombone.
+- I play saxophone, mallet percussion, a smidge of piano, and an even smaller smidge of trombone.

-*I cannot work in silence.
+- I cannot work in silence.
 Must have music.
 Usually, it's some sort of instrumental playlist filled with movie scores, video game soundtracks, classical pieces, etc.

-*I play softball!
+- I play softball!
 Not well, but I really enjoy it.
 I'm a decent first basewoman, but my playing abilities have really been hindered by a lack of depth perception.

-*I can only see out of one eye (my left one)!
+- I can only see out of one eye (my left one)!
 (Hence the lack of depth perception -- no parallaxing!)
 I dream of one day having a robotic eye...just kidding...sort of...